Managing Permissions in Anypoint Platform

-To manage permissions, you must have the Organization Administrator permission in your organization, have the Organization Administrator permission over one of the business groups of your organization, or have API Version Owner permissions and want to manage user permissions for an API version, a business group or the entire organization.
+To manage permissions, your account needs the Organization Administrator permission for your organization or one of its business groups, or the API Version Owner permission for a specific API version, business group, or the entire organization.

 How Permissions Work in Anypoint Platform

 In the Anypoint Platform, users belong to organizations and have sets of permissions.
-These permissions are assigned using teams or roles (deprecated), or by granting permissions to users individually.
+These permissions are assigned using teams or roles, or by granting permissions to users individually.

 The Teams feature enables you to create groups of users and then assign the members of those groups certain permissions across multiple business groups.
 As an Organization Administrator, you can create and modify teams and assign cascading permissions according to organizational structure.